apache/druid/docs/content/querying/sql.md

 the connection time zone, some functions also accept time zones as parameters.
 These parameters always take precedence over the connection time zone.

+Literal timestamps in the connection time zone can be written using `TIMESTAMP '2000-01-01 00:00:00'` syntax.
+The simplest way to write literal timestamps in other time zones is to use TIME_PARSE, like `TIME_PARSE('2000-02-01 00:00:00', NULL, 'America/Los_Angeles')`.

 |Function|Notes|
 |--------|-----|
 |`CURRENT_TIMESTAMP`|Current timestamp in the connection's time zone.|